id3tech/Source-Immo-Wordpress-Plugin/readme.md

 * New image visuals for listings: Gallery and Grid
 * GTM support
 * fix resize glitch on mediabox image slider and search panels
+* Improve support for Polylang
+* Add hooks for broker's "genre" and "title"